videojs/video.js/README.md

 ![coverageSubMenu](hieuimgs/coverageSubMenuAfter.PNG)

 This coverage was basically the same and two tests was included to cover the cases where ESC or Tab is pressed.
+The coverage went from 0% to 90%.
 ****